Ravi-Rsankar/quick-nates/quick-notes-javascript.md

 If the call stack is not empty, the event loop waits until it is empty and places the next function from the callback queue to the call stack.
 If the callback queue is empty, nothing will happen

+#### Promises

+A promise is an object which keeps track of whether the asynchronous event has happened already or not and determines what happens after the event has occurred.

+Instead of providing a callback, a promise has its own methods (resolved or rejected), which you call to tell the promise what will happen when it is successful or when it fails.

+It can be in three states, fulfilled, pending or rejected.
+It helps to catch all the errors that occurred after rejection or attach a callback to the handle of the fulfilled value.

 #### Boolean in JS

 In javascript logical operators can be applied to non boolean values also.
 A condition true && "Hi" will execute without any errors.
 The result of the above command will be 'Hi', meaning both the conditions are true.